 Do not attempt to service, repair, or modify the airbag SRS, its fuses or the seat cover on a seat containing an airbag.
-See your authorized dealer.
+See your Ford or Lincoln Mercury dealer.

 All occupants of the vehicle should always wear their safety belts even when an airbag SRS is provided.